 ▶ Get Special Discount!!
 Book Robot Restaurant Tickets Now!!

-Tokyo has numbers of fancy restaurants and bars serving fine meals, but for more unique booze experience, Izakaya alleys (Yokocho) are better options.
+Tokyo has hundreds of thousands of fancy restaurants and bars serving fine and high-quality meals, but for more unique booze experience, Izakaya alley (Yokocho) is an amazing dining option.

 ▶ Watch Early Morning Sumo Training in Tokyo at a Sumo Stable

 If you are in Japan in the right time of the year, it’s also recommended to go and watch live matches of Sumo grand tournaments which are are held 6 times a year (3 times in Tokyo), and each one lasts for 15 days.
 Tickets for Sumo tournaments could be pretty pricey, but if you are a resident of Japan and book Sumo tournament tour through travel agencies, you can currently get a huge discount with GoTo Travel campaign!

 4. MORI Building DIGITAL ART MUSEUM — teamLab Borderless